yudina/Hatchways-assessment/readme.txt

 Comments:

 	Sketchy company, very misleading.
-They target the unemployed but do not have any positions to offer, just want to attract more customers for their paid training sessions.
+They target the unemployed but do not have any positions to offer only to attract more customers for their paid training sessions.
-	Public for future references as their e-mail harassment got to me and I ended up doing the assignment.
+	Public for future references as their e-mail harassment got me and I ended up doing their "accessment".
 	Truthfully, don't waste your time.